gedw99/deck-all/README.md

 ## Reactivity

-HTMX patterns to be add, so that users can interact with the decks at runtime.
+TODO: HTMX patterns to be added, so that users can interact with the decks at runtime.

 https://htmx.org/